 If you are lucky enough to be invited on a business trip to Barcelona make sure you make the most of the many adventures that are available to you in this thriving city.
 Many venues in Barcelona are famed for their history and heritage and these alone are worth a visit.
 However if this isn’t to your exact taste there are infinite other opportunities for you to explore.

 Ginger is a relaxed café bar that is described as being ‘all things to everyone.’
-On offer to its visitors is a swish art deco cocktail bar, delicious tapas and hand selected wines.
-There is background music which adds to its cosy ambience.
+On offer to its visitors is a swish art deco cocktail bar, delicious tapas, and hand-selected wines.
+There is background music which adds to its cozy ambiance.
 La Caseta del Migdia is classed as a bar and restaurant but is more of an actual ‘experience.’
 It is an elevated venue described as a ‘magical space.’
 The music policy at this venue can range from a DJ playing funk or rare groove to a string quartet.

 Food is high-end barbecue food and the ambiance is pretty relaxed thanks to the burning candles and hammocks draped around the venue.
 La Terrazza is a nightclub described is one of the most glamorous venues in Barcelona, a ‘nightclub that Hollywood would be proud of.’
 It is very much an after-hours scene if the attractions of the day have not tired you out!
 The culture of Barcelona is to start late i.e. midnight and party until the early hours i.e. 6 am, therefore not for the faint-hearted.